Confused About Probation Notice Period: Can I Resign with Just 30 Days' Notice?

 The poster should have raised this question before accepting the offer or before joining the service.

-Paragraph 1.2 is specific about the notice condition to be complied with by the employer if he terminates the service of the probationer in stead of extending his probation period whereas the termination mentioned subsequent pertains to the notice condition of unilateral termination of the contract anytime after probation.
-In other words, the employee has no choice of terminating the contract of employment on his own during the period of probation and in case he desires to do so, he has to comply with two months notice clause applicable to termination in general.
+If we analyze paragraph 1.2 and the termination clause in juxtaposition, we have to understand and accept that both are different in their operations.
+Paragraph 1.2 is specific about the notice condition to be complied with by the employer if he terminates the service of the probationer instead of extending his probation period, whereas the termination mentioned subsequently pertains to the notice condition of unilateral termination of the contract anytime after probation.
+In other words, the employee has no choice of terminating the contract of employment on his own during the period of probation, and in case he desires to do so, he has to comply with a two months' notice clause applicable to termination in general.

-Why this inequality can be a pertinent question.
-But it should have been raised before accepting the offer or joining the services like I mentioned at the outset.
-The employer can argue that the purpose of appointment is not firing afterwards and the period of probation is only a phase of orientation to make the new recruit adaptive to the work culture of the organization and it is the responsibility of the probationer to complete it successfully at least with extension and termination at this stage is only an inevitable alternative to the employer when his performance is beyond any redemption.
+But it should have been raised before accepting the offer or joining the services, as I mentioned at the outset.
+The employer can argue that the purpose of appointment is not firing afterward, and the period of probation is only a phase of orientation to make the new recruit adaptive to the work culture of the organization.
+It is the responsibility of the probationer to complete it successfully, at least with extension, and termination at this stage is only an inevitable alternative to the employer when his performance is beyond any redemption.

-Any way, my personal view is that it should also be of equal duration to both the employer and the employee in respect of unilateral exit even during probation.
+Anyway, my personal view is that it should also be of equal duration to both the employer and the employee in respect of unilateral exit even during probation.

 PRABHAT RANJAN MOHANTY